Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-FLAG_2018                                       Boolean    True      If True then then texture catalog and shader integration is for minimal
+FLAG_2018                                       Boolean    False     If True then then texture catalog and shader integration is for minimal
                                                                      version of FlightGear 2018.1.

 BUILDING_USE_SHARED_WORSHIP                     Boolean    False     Use a shared model for worship buildings instead of OSM floor plan and